Post-MVP Scaling: Architecture, Team and Roadmap Changes

 Adapting product roadmap and prioritization frameworks

-Introduce prioritization techniques that integrate technical imperatives into product decision making.
+The following prioritization techniques integrate technical imperatives into product decision making:

 Define objective KPIs that link platform work to revenue or retention impacts.